TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Sectionindex/Index.rst

-.. include:: ../../Includes.txt
+.. include:: /Includes.rst.txt
+.. index:: TMENU; sectionIndex
 .. _section-index:

 ==========================
-[menu object].sectionIndex
+TMENU.sectionIndex
 ==========================

-This is a property that all menu objects share.
-If it is set, then the menu will not consist of links to pages on the "next level" but rather of links to the parent page to the menu, but in addition "#"-links to the cObjects rendered on the page.
+If this property is set, then the menu will not consist of links to pages on the "next level" but rather of links to the parent page to the menu, and in addition "#"-links to the cObjects rendered on the page.
 In other words, the menu items will be a section index with links to the content elements on the page (by default with colPos=0!).